lukemurray/data-atom/README.md

 ##Todo
 - Replace grid with something better
 - Connection dialog
-   - DB type in connection dialog should show supported 'engines'
    - ESC should close it
    - Should be modal
 - Show feedback that queries are executing